leodyversemilla07/multichain-docker/README.md

 ## Explorer Deprecation & Modernization Plan

-The bundled explorer relies on Python 2 (EOL).
+The bundled explorer relies on legacy dependencies which may require Python 2 (EOL) in some versions.
 Recommended migration steps:
 1. Replace with a maintained fork or custom indexer in Python 3 / Go.
 2. Expose a minimal REST gateway for chain queries used by UI.
 3. Containerize a modern frontend (React/Vue) consuming the gateway.